-"new system" students who normally live in Wales and study such courses in Wales, may be eligible to apply for a non means-tested fee grant of up to £1,045.
+New system students who normally live in Wales and study such courses in Wales may be eligible to apply for a non means-tested fee grant of up to £1,045.
 This grant does not have to be repaid.

-"new system" students who normally live in Wales and study such courses in other parts of the United Kingdom, will be eligible to apply for a non-means tested fee loan of up to £1,725.
+In addition they can apply for a non-means tested fee loan of up to £680.
+New system students who normally live in Wales and study such courses in England will be eligible to apply for a non-means tested fee loan of up to £1,725, whereas students studying such courses in Northern Ireland will be eligible to apply for a non-means tested fee loan of up to £1,780, and £640 where the student attends an institution in Scotland.
 The level of this fee loan will vary according to the tuition fee charged in relation to these specific courses.
+This figure may be subject to change.